Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Curvers

-\begin{proof}[Proof of Lemma~\ref{lem:inversion} for the $\leq$-gramophone] The yellow pieces are part of the cycle $K_x$.
-Since they encode values consistently by Lemma~\ref{lem:consistentCycle}, the rotation of the pink piece is fixed and it has edge-edge contacts with the yellow pieces.
+\begin{proof}[Proof of Lemma \ref{lem:inversion} for the gramophone] We show the statement for the concave gramophone; the proof for the convex gramophone is analogous.
+The yellow pieces are part of the cycle $K_x$.
+Since they encode values consistently by \Cref{lem:consistentCycle}, the rotation of the pink piece is fixed and it has edge-edge contacts with the yellow pieces.
 Likewise, the blue pieces are part of $K_y$, so they also encode the same value of $y$.
 Since the gray pieces encode the same constant, we now get that the orange piece has edge-edge contacts to all blue and gray pieces.
 We can slide the pink piece down until it gets edge-edge contact to the orange piece.
-We now consider sliding the blue pieces to the right.
-This will make the pink piece slide up, and we stop when the corner $c$ hits the curve bounding it from above.
-In this situation, we have $\enc{K_x}\cdot \enc{K_y}=1$ by construction.
-Since we have slided the blue pieces to the right, we started with a placement where $\enc{K_x}\cdot \enc{K_y}\leq 1$. \end{proof}
+We now consider sliding the yellow pieces to the right until the pink piece gets in contact with the curved part of $\cont$.
+In this situation, we have $-(\enc{K_x}+1)\cdot (\enc{K_y}+1)+1=0$ by construction.
+Since we have slid the yellow pieces to the right and thus increased the value of $\enc{K_x}$, we started with a placement where $-(\enc{K_x}+1)\cdot (\enc{K_y}+1)+1\geq 0$. \end{proof}

-\paragraph{Valid placements are canonical.} In this paragraph, we show that the pieces of the gramophone have a canonical placement in every valid placement.
-We can assume that we already know soundness as stated in Lemma~\ref{lem:consistency} and that every valid placement is an aligned $\gadgets\mu$-placement (Lemma~\ref{lem:validAligned}).
-Again, we give the proof for the $\leq$-gramophone as the proof for the $\geq$-gramophone is analogous. \begin{proof}[Proof of Lemma~\ref{lem:TrueCanonical} for the $\leq$-gramophone] We already know from the proof of Lemma~\ref{lem:inversion} for the $\leq$-gramophone that we can edg-edge contacts between the pink and the yellow pieces and between the orange and the blue and gray pieces, so it only remains to prove that we have an edge-edge contact between the pink and the orange piece.
-This follows since $\enc{K_x}\cdot \enc{K_y}= 1$, and we are done. \end{proof}